EnviroDIY/ModularSensors/README.md

 Having a unified set of functions to access many sensors allows us to quickly poll through a list of sensors to get all results quickly.
 To this end, "VariableArray.h" adds the class "VariableArray" with functions to use on an array of pointers to variable objects.

 ### Functions Available for a VariableArray Object:
-- **init(int variableCount, Variable variableList[])** - This initializes the variable array.
-This must be called in the setup() function.
+- **VariableArray(int variableCount, Variable variableList[])** - This is the constructor; it creates the variable array object.
 Note that the objects in the variable list must be pointers, not the variable objects themselves.
 The pointers may be to calculated or measured variable objects.
 - **getVariableCount()** - Simply returns the number of variables.
 - **getSensorCount()** - Returns the number of independent sensors.
 This will often be different from the number of variables because many sensors can return multiple variables.
 - **setupSensors()** - This sets up all of the variables in the array and their respective sensors by running all of their setup() functions.
 If a sensor doesn't respond to its setup command, the command is called 5 times in attempt to make a connection.
 If all sensors are set up successfully, returns true.